TobiasLee/Text-Classification/README.md

 # Text-Classification
-Implement two text classification with TensorFlow based on two papers:
+Implement some text classification model with TensorFlow based on some papers:

 ## Attention-Based Bidirection LSTM for Text Classification